mariodesimone99/dl_project/readme.md

 Every folder with the exception of **`src/`** and **`config/`** has a subfolder for each dataset to isolate the experiments, models weights etc...

+## Datasets
+For the experiments have been used preprocessed (by the author of the MTAN paper):
+- [NYUv2](https://www.dropbox.com/scl/fo/p7n54hqfpfyc6fe6n62qk/AKVb28ZmgDiGdRMNkX5WJvo?rlkey=hcf31bdrezqjih36oi8usjait&e=1&dl=0): dataset for segmentation, depth and normal estimation, [288x384] images of indoor scenes (experiments made with 7-classes instance)

+- [Cityscapes](https://www.dropbox.com/scl/fo/x2i67p14fxy3d3178i8ln/AGZHvvk82ayNbcBHp-N0JXg?rlkey=ebhrpay2cgqnr0ew5vmti2diy&e=1&dl=0): dataset for segmentation and depth estimation of outdoor scenes (experiments made with 13-classes instance)

 ## How to start

 In the root directory there is a file `requirements.txt`, conatining the list of all the packages used in the project, using the line

 `pip install -r requirements.txt`

+Put in the root, a folder called `dataset` in which the two datasets should be placed under the name `cityscapes_preprocessed` and `nyuv2_preprocessed`.

 Once installed the requirements, choose a dataset and navigate through the relative `scripts` folder (for example for cityscapes):